Foster Campbell: Public Service Commissioner (2003–present)

 In 1984, Campbell considered running for the Public Service Commission when the two-term incumbent, Edward Kennon of Minden, stepped down, but he did not seek the position at that time.

 In 2002, Campbell was elected from District 5 to the Public Service Commission, the statewide regulatory body in charge of public utilities and the petroleum industry.
 He narrowly unseated incumbent Donald Lynn "Don" Owen, a native Oklahoman and a former news anchorman for KSLA-TV, the CBS affiliate in Shreveport.
 Campbell prevailed with 123,749 votes (50.7 percent) to Owen's 120,413 (49.3 percent).

-Campbell holds periodic town hall meetings for constituents to voice their concerns, mostly about matters of utility service.
-At a particular gathering in Natchitoches in 2003, Alice Louise Johnson Bolton (1921-2014) renewed her long-term quest for telephone service at her rural residence in Mink, a hamlet in Natchitoches Parish, which was repeatedly bypassed when it came to telephone lines and installation.
-Bolton became a short-lived celebrity for her outspoken campaign and was featured in several news articles, including one in The New York Times and another in The Independent in London.
-Telephone service finally came to Mink in February 2005; Bolton's first caller was then governor Kathleen Blanco.
-Mink is believed to have been one of the last places in the United States to have obtained land phone lines but at great cost to the phone company.

-In the November 4, 2014, primary election, Campbell won his third term on the PSC by having handily defeated Republican Keith Gates of Winnfield, 169,097 (61.5 percent) to 105,916 (38.5 percent).
-Campbell narrowly won his home parish of Bossier and lost only two of the twenty-four parishes in the district, Union and Gates's Winn Parish.

-Campbell became involved in the District 1 PSC race in suburban New Orleans in 2014.
-He supported a losing candidate, Forest Gabriel Bradley-Wright (born 1977), an alternative energy advocate and a former Democrat and supporter of U.S. President Barack H. Obama, switched parties to challenge incumbent Republican Commissioner Eric Skrmetta, with whom Campbell is often at odds on the commission.
-This campaign divided the PSC members.
-Clyde C. Holloway, a conservative member from Rapides Parish, endorsed Skrmetta, whom Holloway considered an independent conservative with whom he usually agrees on issues facing the commission.
-Holloway noted that in the past commissioners had avoided becoming involved in their colleagues' campaigns.

-Campbell garnered 198,033 votes to Monroe Republican challenger Shane Smiley’s 177,228 votes to claim his fourth six-year term representing the Fifth District on the Louisiana Public Service Commission in the November 3, 2020 election.
+Campbell garnered 198,033 votes to Monroe Republican challenger Shane Smiley's 177,228 votes to claim his fourth six-year term representing the Fifth District on the Louisiana Public Service Commission in the November 3, 2020 election.